Anso-Mite Plus (Amblyseius andersoni) — Cold-Tolerant Predatory Mite Sachets

 Recommended for:

-Preventative coverage to stop thrips, rust mites, and non-webbing spider mites before establishment
+Preventative coverage or early intervention to stop thrips, rust mites, and non-webbing spider mites

-Thrips and spider mite suppression in cold-start crops
+Thrips and spider mite suppression in cold temperatures and early-season plantings

 How It Works